renatoathaydes/renatoathaydes.github.io/_posts/2014-08-16-Learn-Programming-In-Ceylon-Part-2.md

 > The type `Element` above is not an actual type, it is only a type parameter which will be "replaced" with a concrete type when an actual instance of SummableList is created.

-> you can see in this code sample one of the techniques programmers often use during development: to add comments that start with `FIXME` to describe temporary solutions that need fixing later (but won't affect the development of other parts of the system for some time) or `TODO` for things that need to be done, but cannot be done now for whatever reason.
+> You can see in this code sample one of the techniques programmers often use during development: to add comments that start with `FIXME` to describe temporary solutions that need fixing later (but won't affect the development of other parts of the system for some time) or `TODO` for things that need to be done, but cannot be done now for whatever reason.
 These are easily searchable (in the IDE, open `Window > Show View > Tasks` to see all your TODOs) so